Skip to content

 UR Medicine's Treatments for Dementias

-Our Memory Care Program includes a team of neurologists, geriatric psychiatrists, geriatricians, neuropsychologists, family and marriage therapists, and social workers that work together to diagnose dementia and provide patients with access to the most up-to-date treatment options.
+Our team includes behavioral neurologists, geriatric psychiatrists, geriatricians, neuropsychologists, family and marriage therapists, neuropalliative care providers, neurogeneticists and social workers.
+We work collaboratively to offer our patients the most up-to-date treatment options in a supportive environment.

 People with moderate or advanced dementia typically need round-the-clock care and supervision to prevent them from harming themselves or others.
 They also may need assistance with daily activities, such as eating, bathing, and dressing.